Comprehensive 2010 SEO Guide to Keywords

 Suggestion, Volume, Bid Prices

 Not many people know about the Microsoft Advertising Intelligence Excel add-on.
 This bad boy is an add-on for excel.
 Although the proprietary Microsoft-only compatible tool may rile up some open source fans, the author thinks it is handy to have the data compiled directly in a spreadsheet.
 No comma separated values, amen!

-It features bid pricing, keyword history, keyword forecasting, demographic and geographic filtering, gathers data by verticals and more.
-For better more in-depth tips on this tool see Tina Kelleher’s post on the Microsoft Advertising blog.
+It features bid pricing, keyword history, keyword forecasting, demographic and geographic filtering, gathers data by verticals, and more.

 Google: AdWords and Organic